bootdotdev/blog/content/python/best-python-resources.md

 Finxter is a great intermediate blog to spend time combing through.
 Once you’ve grasped the basics of programming, there are a lot of basic tasks, like [how to call an element from a numpy array](https://blog.finxter.com/how-to-call-an-element-from-a-numpy-array/), which may go just a little over your head, and it’s nice to have a wealth of examples to turn to on Finxter to walk you through how to accomplish your current coding goal.

-You’ll also find lots of cool compilations of additional resources that are helpful to the average Python programmer on Finxter, including many what they call “[cheat sheets](https://blog.finxter.com/category/cheat-sheets/)”, which are like condensed syntax or behavior study guides.
+You’ll also find lots of cool compilations of additional resources that are helpful to the average Python programmer on Finxter, including many what they call "[cheat sheets](https://blog.finxter.com/category/cheat-sheets/)", which are like condensed syntax or behavior study guides.

 There’s also cool applications posts like how to [sample a random number from a probability distribution](https://blog.finxter.com/sample-a-random-number-from-a-probability-distribution-in-python/) and super useful basics like [how to initialize a dictionary with keys](https://blog.finxter.com/how-to-initialize-a-dictionary-with-keys-in-python/).